cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 ## Format-Agnostic Data Handling

 Where DataPoint objects have been created to represent specific datasets, these objects have the capacity to access and serve data directly, again without user configuration required.
 The format of the data and storage configurations do not need to be known to the user; you do not need to know that the data is stored as Cloud-Optimised GeoTiff (COG), Zarr or any other format.
-DataPoint knows how to open them for you - this is currently supported for cloud-based formats/specifications like COG, Zarr and Kerchunk, but in future will be extended for other file types like NetCDF/HDF, CSV, etc. An example of how to extract an xarray-based data representation from a given STAC item (regardless of format) is below:
+DataPoint knows how to open them for you - this is currently supported for cloud-based formats/specifications like COG, Zarr and Kerchunk, but in future will be extended for other file types like NetCDF/HDF, CSV, etc. An example of how to extract an xarray-based data representation from a given STAC item (regardless of format) is given below:

 ```
 from ceda_datapoint import DataPointClient